A Web3 Naming Layer for the AI Agent Economy

 Claim the Name.
 Shape the Future.

-The first thing we're all given at birth is a name - it's how we connect, communicate, and stand out.
-With intelligent agents, the same is now true.
+The first thing we are given at birth is a name.
+It is how we connect, communicate, and stand out.

-The future has many agents - give yours a name that lasts.
+The future may include many agents.
+Give yours a name that is clear, portable, and recognizable.

 Disclaimer & Transparency